rpaskin/pymiBackEnd/README.md

 This is the PUC-Rio Team's repo for a Global Editors/ Globo Lab Hackathon in Sao Paulo, April 2018 project.

 This is a starter Ruby on Rails back end with CRUD frameworks for Categories, Verdicts, Fact Checkers and News, as well as RESTful services for all of that.
+The home page is a "hot" list of controversial news items.

 ![Journalist Icon](https://raw.githubusercontent.com/rpaskin/pymibot/master/icon-02.png "PymiBot Icon")